Southeast Asia·Laos·Updated May 3, 2026

 Which areas of Luang Prabang should tourists be most careful in?

 Documented scam activity in Luang Prabang is concentrated in high-traffic tourist zones.
-Based on reported incidents: Motorbike rental shops near the Night Market and along Sisavangvong Road (Motorbike Rental Theft Setup); Sakkaline Road and residential areas near temples where many budget guesthouses operate (Fake Guesthouse Booking); Near Buddhist temples during the morning alms-giving ceremony, particularly Wat Sene and Wat Xieng Thong (Fake Monk Donation Scam).
+Based on reported incidents: Near Buddhist temples during the morning alms-giving ceremony, particularly Wat Sene and Wat Xieng Thong (Fake Monk Donation Scam); Mekong River boat launches near the boat landing on Khem Khong Road (Mekong Boat Trip Mid-River Price Hike); Sakkaline Road and residential areas near temples where many budget guesthouses operate (Fake Guesthouse Booking).
 These areas are safe to visit — knowing the common setups in advance makes them far easier to recognize and avoid.

 How can I avoid being scammed in Luang Prabang?

 The best protection against scams in Luang Prabang is preparation — knowing the specific tactics used here before you arrive.
-Key precautions: The Tak Bat is a sacred ceremony — observe quietly from a distance rather than participating as a tourist.
-Do not hand money to anyone claiming to be a monk who approaches you.
-Genuine temples do not charge entry fees.
+Key precautions: Negotiate and confirm the full round-trip price per vehicle (not per person) before departing.
+Ask explicitly whether any stops are included and state you do not wish to visit shops.
+Get the agreed fare in writing on a piece of paper the driver signs.
+For Kuang Si Falls, shared songthaew services from the Morning Market area offer transparent flat fares.
 Always confirm prices before agreeing to any service, use official or app-based transport, and slow down if anyone creates urgency or distraction — that is almost always the setup.

 Experienced a scam here?